GrapesShelf Life, Storage, and Spoilage Guide

 - Soft or mushy texture

-- Wrinkled skin
+- Wrinkled or shriveled skin

-- Mold growth (fuzzy white or green spots)
+- Mold growth (white or fuzzy spots)

 - Sour or fermented odor